Model selection criteria for regression models with splines and the automatic localization of knots: Spline regression model with variable number of knots

 Another commonly used spline basis structure is the natural spline.
 This approach imposes the function $f$ to be linear on its extremes, i.e, in regions lesser than $t_1$ and greater than $t_K$.
-Such constraint guarantees stable estimation on the boundaries of the function, see \cite{james2013introduction}.
-For more about spline basis structures, see \cite{de2001calculation} .
+Such constraint guarantees stable estimation on the boundaries of the function, see James et al. (2013).
+For more about spline basis structures, see De Boor (2001).